tolauwae/phd-thesis/src/remote/remote.typ

 At the top of @fig:dbg:syntax we give an overview of our syntactic extensions to the operational semantics of WebAssembly that provide remote debugging support.
 In the semantics we abstract away the underlying communication primitives, we assume that there is a system in place that reads messages from a stream and places them in the inbox.
 A concrete implementation may allow communication over the serial port, an HTTP connection or the SPI bus.
 For ease of exposition all these possible communication methods are modeled through messages $m s g$.

-To differentiate the debugger semantics from the underlying language, we write the reduction relation as ($arrow.r.hook""_(d , i)$), where $d$ indicates the debugging semantics and $i$ is still the index for the currently executing module.
+To differentiate the debugger semantics from the underlying language, we write the reduction relation as (#debugarrow), where $d$ indicates the debugging semantics and $i$ is still the index for the currently executing module.
 But thanks to how we define the debugger semantics, the operation of a program during debugging is described by the combined reduction rules from the WebAssembly semantics and our debugger semantics.

 The semantics of the debugger consists of a state transitioning system where each state consists of a debugger state #emph[dbg];, zero or more local values $v^(\*)$ and a focused operation $e^(\*)$.
 The main state of the debugger #emph[dbg] is represented as a 5-tuple that holds the running state $r s$, the last incoming message $m s g_i$ the last outgoing message $"msg"_o$, the WebAssembly store $s$ and, a set of breakpoints $b p$.
 The running state indicates whether the virtual machine is paused (#smallcaps[pause];) or running (#smallcaps[play];).
 Rules for setting $"msg"_i$ when messages are received, and for clearing $"msg"_o$ when delivering outbound messages are omitted from our semantics as these are dependent on the communication method.
 The reduction rules for remote debugging are shown in the lower part of @fig:dbg:syntax, we describe them below.

-/ vm-run: When in the #smallcaps[play] state with no incoming or outgoing messages and no applicable breakpoints, the debugger takes one small step of the small step operational semantics $arrow.r.hook""_i$.
+/ vm-run: When in the #smallcaps[play] state with no incoming or outgoing messages and no applicable breakpoints, the debugger takes one small step of the small step operational semantics #wasmarrow.
 That is, a regular WebAssembly step is taken.

 / db-pause: When the debugger receives a $p a u s e$ message, the debugger transitions to the #smallcaps[pause] state.
 Note that it is allowed to transition from any previous state to the paused state.
 After transitioning to the paused state, the rule #smallcaps[vm-run] is no longer applicable.